soundpress/RulesOfNYC/docs/c20/index.rst

 (g) E-Hail Application Devices.

    (1) A Taxicab may be equipped with or the Driver may utilize a device with an E-Hail Application installed.
-A Driver's use of an E-Hail Application is subject to the requirements of subdivision 35 RCNY § 80-14(g) of these Rules except that a Driver may accept an E-Hail request with a single touch using pre-programmed buttons or using voice activation while the vehicle is in motion.
+A Driver's use of an E-Hail Application is subject to the requirements of subdivision 35 RCNY § 80-14(g) except that a Driver may accept an E-Hail request with a single touch using pre-programmed buttons or using voice activation while the vehicle is in motion.
 Use of such device by a Driver is optional and an Owner cannot require a Driver to use an E-Hail Application.
 A Driver may use no more than one electronic device with an E-Hail Application, separate from the Technology System and/or a device provided for the Accessible Dispatch program.

    (2) An Owner must not permit a Taxicab to be equipped with a device that allows a Driver to accept payment electronically other than: